Movatterモバイル変換

 Baylor

 Stidham entered his true freshman year atBaylor in 2015 as the backup quarterback toSeth Russell.
 Stidham appeared in the first seven games, completing 24 of 28 passes for 331 yards and six touchdowns.[5]
-After Russell suffered a season-ending neck injury during Baylor's seventh game, Stidham took over as the starter.[6][7]
+After Russell suffered a neck injury against Iowa State and later a season-ending ankle injury against Oklahoma, Stidham took over as the starter.[6][7]
 He started his first career game against theKansas State Wildcats.[8][9]
-He finished the game completing 23 of 33 passes for 419 yards, three passing touchdowns and a rushing touchdown.
-In his second career start against theOklahoma Sooners, Stidham injured his back in the first quarter, but he was able to remain in the game.
-He finished the game completing 16 of 27 for 257 yards, two touchdowns and two interceptions in the 44–34 loss.[10]
+Stidham finished the game completing 23 of 33 passes for 419 yards and three touchdowns while also rushing for a touchdown.
+In his second career start against theOklahoma Sooners, Stidham injured his back in the first quarter, but was able to remain in the game.
+He finished the 44–34 loss completing 16 of 27 for 257 yards, two touchdowns, and two interceptions.[10]

-In the wake of asexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up Russell, on July 7, 2016, Stidham announced he would be transferring from Baylor.[15]
+In the wake of asexual abuse scandal at the school, which led to the firing and resignation of much of the coaching staff, and general dissatisfaction backing up Russell, on July 7, 2016, Stidham announced he would be transferring out of Baylor.[15]

 Auburn

-After spending a semester atMcLennan Community College, where he did not play football, Stidham announced that he would be transferring toAuburn University.
-He made the announcement via his Twitter account on December 10, 2016.[16]
-On August 14, Stidham was named asAuburn's starting quarterback for the 2017 season.[17]
-Stidham led the Tigers to an SEC West Division Championship after victories over top-ranked theGeorgia Bulldogs and theAlabama Crimson Tide.[18]
-He and the Tigers would later lose to theUCF Knights in the2018 Peach Bowl.[19]
+After spending a semester atMcLennan Community College, where he did not play football, Stidham announced that he would be transferring toAuburn University.[16]
+Stidham was named asAuburn's starting quarterback for the 2017 season.[17]
+He led the Tigers to an SEC West Division Championship after victories over top-ranked teams, theGeorgia Bulldogs and theAlabama Crimson Tide.[18]
+Stidham and the Tigers would later lose to theUCF Knights in the2018 Peach Bowl.[19]
 On December 4, 2018, Stidham announced that he would forgo his final year of eligibility and declare for the2019 NFL draft.[20]
+On December 28, Stidham led Auburn to a 63–14 victory over Purdue in the2018 Music City Bowl, winning the bowl game's MVP award.[21]

 Professional career